Poison Ivy Treatment

 What's at the Drugstore

-• Antihistamines like Benadryl can help with poison ivy treatment, although some doctors think it's not so much that they relieve the itch, as that they make you drowsy.
+• Antihistamines like Benadryl can help with poison ivy treatment, although some doctors think that it's primarily helpful because it makes the patient drowsy.
 If you're asleep, you won't notice that you're itching.
+Pediatric website Dr.Greene.com suggests that parents give children antihistamines in the evening precisely because it makes them tired.

 • Calamine lotion can help dry out an oozing rash and soothe the skin.
 Apply it to affected areas and allow it to dry.
 It will leave a pinkish coating on the skin.

-• Lukewarm oatmeal baths provide relaxing comfort as well as relief for mild itching.
-But the oatmeal has to be specially prepared—the stuff you eat for breakfast won't do.
+• Lukewarm oatmeal baths provide relaxing comfort as well as relief for mild itching, but the oatmeal has to be specially prepared-the stuff you eat for breakfast won't do.
 Aveeno makes a colloidal oatmeal product specially designed for use in the tub.
 You may be able to find other brands and generic versions, too.
-Aveeno also makes lotions that might help.
+Aveeno also makes oatmeal-based lotions that might help.

-• Topical corticosteroids are a very effective way to treat itchy rashes.
+• Using topical corticosteroids is a very effective way to treat itchy rashes.
 Look for a medicine called hydrocortisone, sold over the counter.
 Brand names include Cortaid and Cortizone-10, or look for less expensive store brands.
 Be sure to follow the package directions, though, because corticosteroids can cause medical problems if they're used too often or in too large a dose.
 If the rash covers a large area of your body, check with your doctor before you use one of these products.
+The Sanford Poison Center identifies corticosteroids as the most recommended type of treatment for poison ivy.

 Poison Ivy Treatment at the Doctor's Office